gogobook/my-asp-dot-net/ch6.md

 To convert a nullable type to a non-nullable type or another nullable type where data loss may occur, you must use an explicit cast.
-This is true even when converting between elements with the same basic underlying type—for example, int? to int or float? to float .
+This is true even when converting between elements with the same basic underlying type——for example, int? to int or float? to float .
 This is because the nullable type may have the value null , which cannot be represented by the non-nullable type.
 As long as an explicit cast between two equivalent non-nullable types is possible, so is the